Bluff Trail at Salal Creek. Photo by Nelson Scott Smith.

 Accessibility Guide – Bluff Trail

-The Trails Committee has published an Accessibility Guide to the Bluff Trail, with detailed descriptions of all segments of the trail and estimates of accessibility to people using manual wheelchairs, powered wheelchairs, or mobility scooters, or who have other mobility issues.
-The guide can be downloaded here.
+The Trails Committee has updated the Accessibility Guide to the Bluff Trail, with detailed descriptions of all segments of the trail and estimates of accessibility to people using manual wheelchairs, powered wheelchairs, or mobility scooters, or who have other mobility issues, it now includes information of our Beaches, as well as those in Gualala Point Regional Park and in Salt Point State Park.
+The updated guide can be downloaded here.

 Trails Mileage Spreadsheet